Cooks with Soul

 We'll email you this recipe so you can come back to it later!

 Get your pots and pans ready, y’all!
 It’s cold outside, and we’re making something cozy and delicious.
-This country hamburger steak and onion gravy recipe is a close cousin to our famous Southern smothered oxtail, and it’s just as comforting.
+This country hamburger steak and onion gravy recipe is a close cousin to our famous Southern oxtail recipe, and it’s just as comforting.

 Ground beef patties are browned and cooked in a tasty onion gravy, then served over creamy mashed potatoes.
 It’s classic soul food and one of my favorite comfort food meals.